techtreehouse/techtreehouse.github.io/_pages/about.md

 <h2>About Tech Treehouse</h2>

-<p>Welcome to **Tech Treehouse**—your ultimate resource for technology insights, web development tips, and coding tutorials!
+<p>Welcome to <strong>Tech Treehouse</strong>—your ultimate resource for technology insights, web development tips, and coding tutorials!
 I’m Tech Treehouse, and I’m dedicated to making the world of tech accessible and exciting for everyone.</p>

 <h3>What I Offer</h3>

 <p>At Tech Treehouse, you'll find:</p>
 <ul>
-    <li><strong>Web Development Guides</strong>: Whether you're interested in front-end frameworks like React or back-end technologies like Node.js, I break down complex topics into digestible tutorials.</li>
-    <li><strong>Step-by-Step Tutorials</strong>: From basic coding practices to advanced techniques, I provide clear, actionable instructions to help you learn and grow.</li>
+    <li><strong>Step-by-Step Tutorials</strong>: From basic software tips and tricks to advanced methods on how to bypass paywalls, I provide clear, actionable instructions to help you learn and grow.</li>
     <li><strong>Tech Trends and Insights</strong>: Stay updated with the latest in technology, including emerging tools and industry news.</li>
+    <li><strong>Tech Trends and Insights</strong>: Unboxing videos provide valuable insights into new products, allowing you to see them in action before making a purchase.
+Whether you're a tech enthusiast or just curious about the latest gadgets, these reviews and videos are designed to help you make informed decisions.</li>
 </ul>

 <h3>My Mission</h3>